siara-cc/esp_arduino_sqlite3_lib/README.md

 ![](d1_mini_msd_shield_strip.png?raw=true)

-This library was developed by modifying the VFS layer developed by [[https://github.com/luizfeliperj]Luiz Felipe Silva] for Sqlite3 - NodeMCU integration.
+This library was developed by modifying the VFS layer developed by [Luiz Felipe Silva] (https://github.com/luizfeliperj) for Sqlite3 - NodeMCU integration.
+The documentation can be found [here](https://nodemcu.readthedocs.io/en/master/en/modules/sqlite3/).

 ## Usage
 Sqlite3 C API such as `sqlite3_open` can be directly invoked.
 Before calling please invoke: